dgcata/PlaywrightPythonPracticeProject/README.md

 1. Test Case 1: Login Page
     * Open the web application
-    * Verigy that the lign page is displayed
+    * Verify that the login page is displayed
     * Enter valid credentials and click the login button
     * Verify that the Home/Products page is displayed after successful login
 2. Test Case 2: Adding Products